fosterseth/sdl2_video_player/README.md

 This allows for an easy interface to other applications - Python, Javascript, etc. -- anything that handle basic network sockets.

 ## Requirements to Compile
-I built this successfully with msys2 and the mingw64 gcc compiler on a Windows 10 machine. msys2 packages:
+Originally built with msys2 and the mingw64 gcc compiler on a Windows 10 machine.

+msys2 packages:
 - mingw-w64-x86_64-ffmpeg 3.3-1
 - mingw-w64-x86_64-SDL2 2.0.5-1